30 Tools Every Apprentice Electrician Should Own

-Electricians need some of the most powerful cutting devices possible.
-Get a cable cutter so you can cut through copper and aluminum electrical wire easily and safely.
+Electricians need some of the most powerful cutting tools.
+With a cable cutter, you can cut through copper and aluminum electrical wire quickly and safely.

 Since you work with electricity, you will need to test currents and continuity.
-Here are 2 similar tools to add to your kit:
+Here are two similar tools to add to your kit:

 19. Voltage/OHM Multimeter

-Be able to determine the continuity of wires or an electrical current by using a voltage/OHM multimeter.
-If you don’t already have one, definitely get a dependable model.
-They are pretty easy to use, but they are a staple in the electrician’s tool belt.
+You can determine the continuity of wires or an electrical current using a voltage/OHM multimeter.
+If you don’t already have one, look for a durable, dependable model.
+The multimeter is easy to use and is an essential device for any electrician.

 20. Receptacle Tester

 A receptacle tester is similar to a multimeter, except it is designed for receptacle outlets specifically.
-This will be a super easy way to check sockets and lights on the job.
+You cam use one to check sockets and lights on the job.